Light of Worlds

-Light of Worlds is the fifth studio album, and seventh album of new material by the American R&B group Kool & the Gang.
-Released in 1974, it was later remastered by Polygram and was a second success for the band, reaching number 16 in the R&B Charts and number 63 in the Pop Charts.
+Light of Worlds is the fifth studio album by the American R&B group Kool & the Gang.
+Released in 1974, it was later remastered by Polygram and was a second success for the band, reaching number 16 in the R&B chart and number 63 in the pop chart.
 It was a landmark in the funk/jazz fusion genre of the 1970s.